Last Glacial Maximum: South America

-Little is known about the extent of glaciers during Last Glacial Maximum north of the Chilean Lake District.
-To the north, in the dry Andes of Central and the Last Glacial Maximum is associated with increased humidity and the verified advance of at least some mountain glaciers.
-In northwestern Argentina, pollen deposits record the altitudinal descent of the treeline during the LGM.

 In the Southern Hemisphere, the Patagonian Ice Sheet covered the whole southern third of Chile and adjacent areas of Argentina.
 On the western side of the Andes the ice sheet reached sea level as far north as in the 41 degrees south at Chacao Channel.
 The western coast of Patagonia was largely glaciated, but some authors have pointed out the possible existence of ice-free refugia for some plant species.
 On the eastern side of the Andes, glacier lobes occupied the depressions of Seno Skyring, Seno Otway, Inútil Bay, and Beagle Channel.
 On the Straits of Magellan, ice reached as far as Segunda Angostura.